sec-fortress/Practical-Ethical-Hacking-Notes/New Capstone/Dev VM.md

 ![](https://i.imgur.com/8bm0ygB.png)

-I found a local file inclusion vulnerability but i need to be looged in first
+I found a local file inclusion vulnerability but i need to be logged in first , you can read about it from [here](https://www.exploit-db.com/exploits/48411)

 ![](https://i.imgur.com/EBWrH6W.png)

 ![](https://i.imgur.com/V16NJhZ.png)

-So i decided to create an account and then try it out, the vulnerability existed
+So i decided to create an account and then try it out, the vulnerability existed, **local file inclusion**

 ![](https://i.imgur.com/UXrqKeV.png)